 Now that 43 years have passed us by, Tellico archaeology is seen as a major part of the so-called Second Golden Age of Tennessee Archaeology.
 Our old Tellico archaeology field camp, and even the nearby Carson house, which housed the Toqua field crew at one time and the Fort Loudoun field crew, are now unique and important aspects of the history of Tennessee archaeology.

-For example, do we have exterior and interior photographs and recorded information on the West End Avenue building (in Nashville) that housed the first-ever Tennessee Division of Archaeology Office in 1972?
+For example, do we have exterior and interior photographs and recorded information on the West End Avenue building (in Nashville) that housed the Tennessee Division of Archaeology Office in 1972?
 What do we know about that office building?
-Was it state-owned or just rented?
+Was it state-owned or just rented by the state?
 Does the building still exist?
 Do we have its floor plan?
-Do we know which rooms were the first offices of Mack Pritchard and John Broster?
-I know that would have sounded unimportant in 1972—and perhaps even now to some.
+Do we know which rooms were the offices of Mack Pritchard and John Broster?
+I know that would have sounded so very unimportant in 1972—and perhaps even now to some.
 However, I can guarantee you a Tennessee archaeological historian or historical archaeologist in the year 2210 will be willing to give her eye teeth for those simple bits of information.